The Mole (American TV series) season 6: Episode 5

-Each candidate sits on a chair around a table.
-Once they are seated, it is revealed that two candidates are sitting on the detonator of a bomb, which explodes if both of them stand up.
+Each contestant sits on a chair around a table.
+Once they are seated, it is revealed that two contestants are sitting on the detonator of a bomb, which explodes if both of them stand up.

 During the challenge, the group is served a three-course lunch.
-Each visually identical dish is served as normal for the candidates sitting on the detonator, but has an unusual flavor or ingredient for the other candidates.
-After each course, they must vote for two candidates to leave the table based on their reaction to consuming the food.
-If one or two of the candidates sitting on the detonator remain at the end of the third course, the group may earn $15,000.
-However, candidates remaining at the end of the meal may have a chance to win an exemption instead.
+Each visually identical dish is served as normal for the contestants sitting on the detonator, but has an unusual flavor or ingredient for the other contestants.
+After each course, they must vote for two contestants to leave the table based on their reaction to consuming the food.
+If one or two of the contestants sitting on the detonator remain at the end of the third course, the group may earn $15,000.
+However, contestants remaining at the end of the meal may have a chance to win an Exemption instead.

 After the three courses, Joi and William remained seated.
-As the candidate not sitting on the detonator, Joi can walk towards a dilemma.
+As the contestant not sitting on the detonator, Joi can walk towards a dilemma.
 She can defuse the bomb within three minutes to earn $15,000, or let the bomb explode to claim the Exemption.
 She chose to defuse the bomb, winning the $15,000 for the pot.